dtcc-platform/dtcc-builder/README.md

     XMax = x-coordinate for upper right corner
     YMax = y-coordinate for upper right corner

-In the simplest case, the lower left corner should be set to (XMin, YMin) = (0, 0) and the upper right corner should be set to (XMax, YMax) = (Width, Height).
+In the simplest case, the lower left corner should be set to `(XMin, YMin) = (0, 0)` and the upper right corner should be set to `(XMax, YMax) = (Width, Height)`.

 Alternatively, the domain may be determined by the bounding box of the point cloud(s) by.
-If `AutoDomain` is `true`, then XMin, YMin, XMax, YMax are automatically determined (and their parameter values ignored).
+If `AutoDomain` is `true`, then `XMin`, `YMin`, `XMax`, `YMax` are automatically determined (and their parameter values ignored).

     AutoDomain = true/false

-When generating the height map from LAS point cloud data, the `HeighMapResolution` parameter determines the resolution of the grid on to which the height map is sampled.
+When generating the height map from LAS point cloud data, the `HeighMapResolution` parameter determines the resolution of the grid onto which the height map is sampled.

     HeightMapResolution = resolution of height map grid